gperry1/ps06-webapp/README.md

 ## Overview

-- Our data is called “Freedom in the World” and was originally accessed through the open source data project “tidytuesday”
+- My data is called “Freedom in the World” and was originally accessed through the open source data project “tidytuesday”
 - The dataset itself was created by Arthur Cheib, but the data he collected is originally from the United Nations and Freedom House